FRANCE: An Introduction to Private Wealth Law

 • Basic rules of French taxation for individuals

 The tax treatment in France is different depending on the tax domicile or residence of the taxpayer.
-Their citizenship is irrelevant.
-The definition of domicile for French tax purposes is provided by article 4B of the French tax code, which may be altered by the definition of residence given by tax treaties signed by France with other countries.
+Their citizenship is irrelevant (except when certain provisions of the US-France tax treaties apply).
+The definition of domicile for French tax purposes is provided by article 4B of the French tax code which may be altered by the definition of residence given by tax treaties signed by France with other countries.

 Basically, French residents are subject to taxes on their worldwide income or assets, while non-French residents are taxed on their French source income and assets located in France.

-A specific law dealing with the tax treatment of foreign trusts with a French connection was introduced in 2011 in the French Tax Code.
-This law created a whole new body of rules with respect to wealth tax and to gift and inheritance taxes.
-It also provides compulsory reporting obligations on the trustees.
+A specific law dealing with the tax treatment of foreign trusts with a French connection was introduced in 2011 in the French tax code.
+This law created a new set of rules with respect to wealth tax and to gift and inheritance taxes.
+As a general rule, the same regime applies for wealth tax and gift and inheritance tax purposes as if no trust has been used by the settlor.
+The 2011 law also provides compulsory reporting obligations on the trustees.

-To conclude, despite the fact that there is no French translation of the concept of “estate planning”, it is absolutely essential for individuals, regardless of their citizenship and their country of residence, to organise the ownership structure of their assets (French or foreign) and to prepare their transmission to future generations.
-The use of French legal concepts such as the split of ownership between usufruct (usufruit) and bare ownership (nue-propriété) as well as common law concepts such as trusts may be combined to achieve individuals’ wishes in improving their French tax burden.
+To conclude, despite the fact that there is no French translation of the concept of “estate planning” it is absolutely essential for individuals, regardless of their citizenship and their country of residence, to organise the ownership structure of their assets (French or foreign) and to prepare their transmission to future generations.
+The use of French legal concepts such as the split of ownership between usufruct (“usufruit”) and bare ownership (“nue-propriété”) as well as common law concepts such as trusts may be combined to achieve individuals’ wishes.